Lione-25/exhibition-curator/README.md

-# Exhibition Curator Project
+# Art Explorer

 ## Overview

-The **Exhibition Curator Project** is a web application that allows users to create personalised virtual exhibitions using artworks from multiple museum and university collections.
+The **Art Explorer** is a web application that allows users to create personalised virtual exhibitions using artworks from multiple collections.
 Users can search, filter, and select artworks, then view them in a curated exhibition with detailed information, images, and links to see the artworks in person.
 This project is designed for researchers, students, and art enthusiasts who want an interactive and user-driven art experience.

 ---